OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/2022/20220401-project-report.md

 "Office Hours" on 30 March 2022 5pm US Pacific to talk about data modes and microwave.
 Link to the meeting on our public calendar can be found here: https://calendar.google.com/event?action=TEMPLATE&tmeid=MDhvb2k0b3RzMzViNDF1dHUwZW9sMTFzZmUgZ3N1aXRlQG9wZW5yZXNlYXJjaC5pbnN0aXR1dGU&tmsrc=gsuite%40openresearch.institute

+#### AI/ML at FCC TAC

+ORI's remarks for 30 March 2022:

+"Without open data sets, and open source algorithms, there is no way to deliver equitable results for the general public.

+The identification of the data sets, and not the ML techniques, should be the regulatory priority.

+We cannot get involved with implementation of ML.
+We must define what it means to have a successful ML algorithm within the context of telecommunications.

+We have not discussed that yet.

+In other words, we define the objective functions, not the parameters.

+What is the regulatory outcome that  we must deliver in order to satisfy the mission of the FCC?
+If that can be stated within this group, then we have some real traction on the problem."

+We are serving as the co-chair for the Safe Uses of AI/ML sub-working group for 2022.

+We have submitted OSI and IEEE CAI individuals as guest speakers.